paul-hartwich/fast_proxy_manager/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/paul-hartwich/can_of_proxy/badge)](https://www.codefactor.io/repository/github/paul-hartwich/can_of_proxy)

 *Note: Please use this library with caution.
+It is Only For Educational Purposes.
+Neither I Say Nor I Promote To Do Anything Illegal.
-Don't use this library for illegal activities, we will not take responsibility for any misuse of this library.*
+Don't use this library for illegal activities, I will not take responsibility for any misuse of this library.*

 ## Installation